cesaraugustodev2/phonebook_cs50/README.md

-# Contact Book - Patient Management
+# This is CS50! - Project Phonebook

 This project is a simple contact book application for managing patient information, such as name, phone number, email, prescribed medications, and diseases.
 The data is stored in a JSON file, ensuring persistence and ease of manipulation.